margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for the government supporting public education and faith-based government work
 * Grateful for all the ways people express themselves
 * Grateful for the expression of democracy through all the schools and books people write
+* Grateful for conversations that beging with "How are you?"
+* Grateful for the strength of people expressed in others
+* Grateful for the spunkiness of women in politics

 <br>